ESPN3 highlights from the Huskies victories over South Dakota State and Iowa at Victor E. Court in the NIU Invitational

-Former Georgia Tech star and Olivet College (Mich.) head coach Lynnette Moster comes into her fourth season on the NIU staff in 2015.
-Moster is the team's recruiting and traveling coordinator and works with the outside hitters and defensive specialists.
+Former Georgia Tech star and Olivet College (Mich.) head coach Lynnette (Moster) Summins comes into her fourth season on the NIU staff in 2015.
+Summins is the team's recruiting and traveling coordinator and works with the outside hitters and defensive specialists.

-As an outside hitter with the Yellow Jackets from 2001-04, Moster is the school and Atlantic Coast Conference's first three-time American Volleyball Coaches Association All-American and was named the 2004 ACC Player of the Year and 2002 ACC Tournament MVP.
+As an outside hitter with the Yellow Jackets from 2001-04, Summins was the school and Atlantic Coast Conference's first three-time American Volleyball Coaches Association All-American and was named the 2004 ACC Player of the Year and 2002 ACC Tournament MVP.
 In 2002-03, she was named Georgia Tech Female Athlete of the Year.
 The Yellow Jacket second career leader in kills (1,859) ranks in the Tech career top 10 in kills per game, digs, aces, and attack percentage.
 She also led the Yellow Jackets deep into the NCAA Tournament twice, reaching the Elite 8 in 2003 and Sweet 16 in 2004.
 She graduated with a bachelor of science in management with a concentration in marketing in 2006.
 Summins was inducted into the Georgia Tech Athletics Hall of Fame in 2014.

-Additionally, Moster has played professionally in Puerto Rico (Gigantes de Carolina, 2005) and has trained with the U.S. National Team as an outside hitter and libero under 2008 Olympic silver medalist coach Jenny Lang Ping.
+Additionally, Summins has played professionally in Puerto Rico (Gigantes de Carolina, 2005) and has trained with the U.S. National Team as an outside hitter and libero under 2008 Olympic silver medalist coach Jenny Lang Ping.

 The Liberty, Ind. native's coaching career includes club experience as well as three collegiate stops.
 Her first collegiate job came as an assistant for the University at Albany (N.Y.) in 2007-08.
 As recruiting coordinator and all-around coach, she helped Albany win the 2007 America East Conference Tournament and advance to the second round of the NCAA Tournament.

-From 2008-2010, Moster served as assistant coach for Georgetown.
+From 2008-2010, Summins served as assistant coach for Georgetown.
 With the Hoyas, she was the recruiting, travel, and equipment coordinator and worked with team defense, serve-receive, and the outside hitters.
 She played an instrumental role in turning a 4-24 team into a 15-14 team in her first season.
 Her first recruiting class was also ranked in the top 100 in the country.